com372-14/com372-14.github.io/_lessons/03-html-intro.md

 ---
 layout: post
 title: Introduction to HTML
-lesson_num: 03
+lesson_num: '03'
+class_date: August 27, 2014
+lead: Hypertext Markup Language (HTML) is the basis of every page on the web.
+HTML provides the meaning and structure to our pages.
 ---

-<p class="lead">Hypertext Markup Language (HTML) is the basis of every page on the web.
-HTML provides the meaning and structure to our pages.</p>

 ## What is HTML?